-Back 4 Blood open beta has arrived, and the campaign is a doozy.
-Veteran and Nightmare modes pack some punishing difficulty, and many players will struggle to complete all the content in the beta on those settings.
-All that struggle makes the game extremely rewarding though, so whether you're just getting started or looking to finish the grind we’re here to help with some Back 4 Blood tips and tricks for Nightmare difficulty.
+Back 4 Blood is finally here, and the campaign is a doozy.
+Veteran and Nightmare modes pack some punishing difficulty, and many players will struggle to complete the campaign on the higher difficulties (even the Left 4 Dead pros will struggle here).
+That makes the game extremely rewarding though, so whether you're just getting started or looking to finish the grind, we’re here to help with some Back 4 Blood tips and tricks for Nightmare difficulty.
+Before you get stuck in though, you should learn how to unlock cleaners in Back 4 Blood, so that you can choose the character that's right for you.

 Take advantage of the roguelite design

 Thankfully, you can use Supply Lines to unlock more cards and build better decks.
 After that, you can restart the campaign from the last level you reached with a fresh set of continues and an improved deck.
 Push as far as you can, upgrade your deck, and go again.
-Eventually, you’ll make it to the end of the beta campaign.
+Eventually, you’ll make it to the end of the campaign, unless you get dealt a particularly brutal Corruption Card.

 The game doesn’t fully explain this system, at least in the open beta, so check out our guide to Supply Lines and deck building in Back 4 Blood to get a feel for the concept.